Many people are excited to have vaccines as the first step in managing the spread of coronavirus.

 Myth: If I receive the COVID-19 vaccine, I am at a greater risk to become sick from another illness.

-Fact: The vaccine is made up of mRNA, which boosts your immunity to the coronavirus.
-It does not heighten your risk to become sick from another infection such as the flu.
+Fact: There is no evidence to suggest that getting the vaccine heightens your risk to become sick from another infection such as the flu.